Thisbe Wu

 But three years after the bake sale, in 2015, the show hit over 1.5 million annual downloads.
 The following year, it was being distributed by NPR.
 Luis Fernando Vargas, a senior editor for the show, told me that when he joined in 2016, the team consisted of six people; now they are 32.
 And this November, when Spotify Wrapped released its data, Radio Ambulante was in the top 1% of the most popular podcasts on the platform globally.

 For most who came of age in the 2010s, podcasts have come to be associated with a certain form and milieu: sour advice (Call Her Daddy), political polemics (The Joe Rogan Experience), or terminally online cultural commentary (Chapo Trap House).
-But Radio Ambulante has less in common with them than it does with, for example, a magazine like The Atlantic.
+But Radio Ambulante has less in common with them than it does with, for example, The Atlantic.
 Their approach to episodes is delicate, rigorous, nearly artisanal: between reporting, outlining, drafting, editing, copyediting and fact-checking, it might take anywhere from five weeks to two years until a story is ready for publication.

 While the exhaustive editing process means that every episode has many contributors, Alarcón’s presence is nevertheless crucial.
 In the words of his colleagues, his vision and attention elevate every story.
 “Daniel is the most artistic part of the team,” Vargas tells me.
 In the newsroom, he brings “the one phrase” that pierces through the team’s vision and “recontextualizes everything.”
 The result of this collective work is a tight 40-minute episode singular in its detail.
 The stories move, week to week, from a personal narrative about a love for karaoke to the dizzying street system of Costa Rica or the Venezuelan immigration crisis.
 They all bear specific, local marks — accents, words, historical notes — of the place they portray.
 Spanish, here, is deployed with care and attention: not as the dry language of books, but of families and city streets.
 Suffused with history, refined by its speakers, here the language is spoken as it is lived.